 Chamber Music Assignments and Rehearsals

-Ensemble assignments will be posted the Tuesday after auditions at 12 Cleaveland Street.
-Music will be distributed from the Cleaveland Street office after the assignments have been made.
-All music (including photocopies) borrowed from the Festival or the Beckwith Music Library must be returned you leave.
+Ensemble assignments will be posted the Tuesday after auditions at the Music Office (12 Cleaveland Street).
+Music will be distributed from the Music Office after the assignments have been made.
+All music (including photocopies) borrowed from the Festival or the Beckwith Music Library must be returned before you leave.
 A fee for all unreturned music will be billed.

 Your ensemble is responsible for coordinating rehearsals.
 Coaching days are: